 DeWeese Reservoir (Custer County)

-Deweese Lake is open and free of ice.
+Deweese Lake is open.
 Boat fishing has been most productive trolling lures.
 Shore fishing has also been good using PowerBait.

 Henry Lake (Crowley County)